A Simple Way to Get Big and Strong Is:

 #3.
 Varied, Interesting Workouts

-Powerbuilding workouts involve two styles of training, and that makes your strength training program much more exciting and varied.
+Powerbuilding workouts involve two training styles, making your strength training program much more exciting and varied.

 If you usually get bored following a straight bodybuilding or strength training program, you’ll love the variety in powerbuilding workouts.